trustfeed/daobase-api/README.md

 curl -H 'x-access-token: fdsaf' -XPOST ${HOST}/admin/hosted-campaigns/${ID}/finalise
 ```

 This returns the byte code that will submit the transaction to the multisig wallet.
+Send it to the address of the multisig wallet to intialise the finalisation process.
 Once this transaction has been seen by the event watcher a trustfeed admin must confirm the transaction and then execute the transaction.

 Next trustfeed must confirm the transaction.
 From backoffice get the bytecode to confirm and execute the transaction with.
 ```bash